alrik11es/HydraFunctions/README.md

 ```
 $ wget latest
-$ sudo mv phf.phar /usr/local/bin/phf
+$ sudo mv mf.phar /usr/local/bin/phf
 ```

 On the server
 ```
-$ phf install new node
+$ mf install new node
 installing...
 hash:2189347yr9f7as
 key:298f89982173197
 ```

 In the client
-$ phf
+$ mf

 ## TODO Requirements
-- [ ] PHF COULD be installed in a raspberry pi.
+- [ ] MF COULD be installed in a raspberry pi.
-- [ ] PHF MUST be able to be operated by people that don't understand server architecture or more than basic server commands.
+- [ ] MF MUST be able to be operated by people that don't understand server architecture or more than basic server commands.
 - [ ] This system MUST be able to deploy into a new server with composer.
 - [ ] Operating system WIDE.
-- [ ] PHF
+- [ ] MF